The species of concern:

 The Sooty Oystercatcher has a thinly scattered distribution throughout Australia, usually associated with rocky outcrops, headlands, offshore islands and exposed reefs.
 Only occasionally does it occur on sandy beaches.
 Thereby this differentiates the habitat preferences of the two oystercatcher species in Australia.

-non-breeding season, pairs may form small
+In the non-breeding season, pairs may form small

 gatherings of sociable individuals in their preferred habitats.